Atreus4real/TDX-Areana-IR-challenges-/Case-One-Of-Us.md

 ## Step Six: Scanning the targeted file

 After identifying file176.exe as suspicious, I scanned the file individually using VirusTotal.
 The scan results were as follows:

-#### Step 6: Scanning the Targeted File
 After identifying `file176.exe` as suspicious, the file was scanned individually using VirusTotal.
 Results included:

 | **Attribute**         | **Value**                                  |